szyyn95/SE_duplicate_loader/memo.md

 # Experiment Overlook

-## 1. Does the type of intermediate task matter?
+1. Does the type of intermediate task matter?
 (EXP Code: TYPE<XX>)

-## 2. Does the ratio of target task in the intermediate task matter?
+2. Does the ratio of target task in the intermediate task matter?
 (EXP Code: RAT<XX>)

-## 3. Semantic similarity analysis of false negatives / false positives.
+3. Semantic similarity analysis of false negatives / false positives.
-Analysis done from results obtained in TYPE and RAT experiments above.
+**Analysis done from results obtained in TYPE and RAT experiments above.

 # Experiment Plan